mermaid/HolimanDotOrg/_posts/2017-09-14-fire-orange-joy-con.md

 P.P.S.
 After all this effort and making/eding this tutorial and video, you can now [purchase transparent colored Joy-Con from Amazon](https://www.amazon.com/gp/product/B07527NNBG/ref=as_li_tl?ie=UTF8&tag=holimandotorg-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B07527NNBG&linkId=2c675c7f9fde1bcd1484ad05f1abf719) instead of clear ones.
 Most of them definitely look pretty good (with the possible exception for being too clear) compared to the true n64 colors.
 Fortunately, the Fire Orange seems particularly inaccurate ;)

 As of my writing this, you can't buy only the Joy-Con housings from them (you have to buy the back panel too), but hopefully that'll change soon.
-If you like the look of the color you want I'd say it's probably better to buy them instead of dying in most cases.
+If you like the look of the color you want I'd say it's probably better to buy them instead of dyeing in most cases.

-Still though, dying works great for that time when you can't find the perfect color of housing, or just want to experiment and have fun.
+Still though, dyeing works great for that time when you can't find the perfect color of housing, or just want to experiment and have fun.